Mont Clare, Pennsylvania

 Mont Clare is a village in Upper Providence Township, Montgomery County, Pennsylvania.
-The village is located on the left bank of the Schuylkill River opposite Phoenixville and Chester Copunty.
+The village is located on the left bank of the Schuylkill River opposite Phoenixville and Chester County.
 Mont Clare is at the site of the former Jacobs' ford.
 Mont Clare hosts the only functional lock and one of only two remaining watered stretches of the Schuylkill Canal.
 Mont Clare was the birthplace of the infamous outlaw Sundance Kid.
+As of the 2020 United States census the population was 1,852.

 The village was originally named Quincyville and has also been spelled Quinzyville, Mont Clair, and Montclare.

 History

 Prior to the European colonization of the Americas, there was an aboriginal American encampment or village on the site, of the Unami speaking Lenni-Lenape tribe.
 All but a few individuals had vacated the area by 1773.